 This example shows how uxpin used instagram to offer a free ebook to their followers

 Once again, pairing your post with a campaign allows you to gate your book with a form

 Obtaining Rights for User-Generated Content on Instagram

 If one of your goals with your Instagram holiday efforts is to collect user-generated content, make sure you’re getting the rights to use the photos/video.
-When users post using your hashtag, they are giving you their implied consent, but you’re better off getting their explicit content.
-ShortStack’s rights management feature lets you gain explicit written consent from Instagram users, and to keep a record of their willingness to allow their photos and videos to be featured in your brand’s marketing programs.
+When users post using your hashtag, they are giving you their implied consent, but you’re better off getting their explicit consent and keeping a record of it.

 Why Explicit Consent Protects Your Brand and Your Clients

 1. You have a record of your user’s consent